 To get the most protection possible around your pay, look for answers to these questions as you evaluate your Agency and contract:

 - How is your guaranteed pay applied?
-Biweekly, monthly, length of contract?
+Biweekly, monthly, length of the contract?

-- Are you assured a certain amount on your paycheck, even if your shift gets cancelled?
+- Are you assured a certain amount on your paycheck, even if your shift gets canceled?

-- Will you get paid regularly each check/pay period or must you wait until your assignment ends?
+- Will you get paid regularly each check/pay period or must you wait until your travel nursing assignment ends?

 - How do low census situations impact your pay?